Michelob ULTRA Teams Up with NBA JAM to Bring '90s Nostalgia to Basketball Fans Everywhere for NBA All-Star 2022

 About Michelob ULTRA

-Introduced in 2002, Michelob ULTRA is the No. 2 beer in the industry by volume.
+Introduced in 2002, Michelob ULTRA is currently the fastest growing beer brand in the United States by share and the No. 2 beer in the industry by volume sales.
 With just 95 calories, 2.6 carbs and no artificial flavors or colors, it is a superior light beer that celebrates the active, balanced lifestyle of its drinkers that includes both fitness and fun.
 Michelob ULTRA's choice of grains and extended mashing process leads to its refreshing taste and fewer carbohydrates.
 It is brewed with the finest barley malt, rice, hops, and a pure-cultured yeast strain, all of which reflect Anheuser-Busch's commitment to brewing quality.
 Michelob ULTRA reminds you to always drink, and sweat, responsibly.

 About NBA All-Star 2022